4th grade irregular plural nouns worksheets

 By 4th grade, the set widens to the odd corners: oxen, people, moose, and the f-to-ves crossovers like wolves and knives.
-Students also meet words where two forms exist (fishes appears in science writing about multiple species), learning that "irregular" doesn't mean lawless.
+Students also meet words where two forms exist, learning that "irregular" doesn't mean lawless.

-Free printable PDF, aligned to Common Core L.3.1.b.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.3.1.b.

 The kind of sentences you'll get